Processing a purchase is a main purpose of the purchase module in DEAR.

 - In the quantity field enter in the quantity of the products that were damaged.

 - Authorize Credit Note.

 - You will be automatically prompted to perform an unstock of the items, as you need to remove them from the inventory.

 - You would then need to also authorize the Unstock tab.

 3. When an entire shipment was received incorrectly or it was shipped out incorrectly.

-Only in this instance, you will not make any changes as we're trying to credit the entire shipment.
+Only in this instance, you will not make any changes as we are trying to credit the entire shipment.
 You will then be prompted to perform an unstock to essentially remove all the items out of the inventory.

 4. When a discount is applied to the order once the purchase order is completed.

-For this you'll need to use the Additional Cost section.
-You would need to provide the amount of the discount, the correct tax rule as well as the correct account to attribute the discount.
-You can use either Inventory account which will reduce the cost of the inventory that was purchased.
-You also have the option to write this off using an expense account which will reduce the total expenses.
+For this you will need to use the Additional Cost section.
+You will need to provide the amount of the discount, the correct tax rule as well as the correct account to attribute the discount.
+You can use either Inventory account, which will reduce the cost of the inventory that was purchased, or you can write this off using an expense account, which will reduce the total expenses.
 We can then authorize the credit note.

-You can void the credit note if it was incorrectly created or if you'd made a mistake in the credit note.
+You can void the credit note if it was incorrectly created or if you made a mistake in the credit note.